Secularism in Turkey: Perceived Islamization under the AKP

 Following the July 2016 coup attempt—which President Erdoğan called "a gift from God"—thousands were purged by the AKP government.
 The victims were primarily followers of the Gülen movement — which is alleged to have launched the coup—but also secularists who had not already been sacked in earlier purges.
 One explanation for the replacement of secularist policies in Turkey is that business interests who felt threatened by socialism saw Islamic values as "best suited to neutralize any challenges from the left to capitalist supremacy."

 Some (such as Turan Kayaoğlu) see interest and support of secularism in Turkey as strengthening, not decreasing.
 After Erdoğan stated his desire to "raise a religious youth," politicians of all parties condemned his statements as abandoning Turkish values.
 A petition reading "[O]f Muslim, Christian, Jewish, Zoroastrian, Alawite, Shafi’i, religious and nonreligious, atheist and agnostic backgrounds, all joined with a firm belief in secularism, [we] find your recent remarks about raising a religious and conservative youth most alarming and dangerous" was signed by over 2,000 people.
 The pro-government newspaper Bugün ran a story stating "no one has the right to convert this society into a religious one, or the opposite."
 Surveys of the Turkish people also show a great support for maintaining a secular country.
 The Turkish Economic and Social Studies Foundation found that only 9% of Turks supported a religious state in 2006.
-A more recent 2015 poll by Metropoll found that over 80% of Turkish people supported the continuation of Turkey as a secular state, with even the majority of AKP voters supporting a secular state too.
+A 2015 poll by Metropoll found that over 80% of Turkish people supported the continuation of Turkey as a secular state, with even the majority of AKP voters supporting a secular state too.